-How to deal with 6 common strata problems
+How to deal with six common strata problems

 When it comes to community living and sharing space, how you get along with your neighbours can affect the peace of your property and impact the quality of everyday life.

-So you can make the most of strata living and enjoy your property, we bring you solutions to the 5 most common strata problems:
+To enable you to make the most of strata living and enjoy your property, here’s our recommended solutions to the six most common problems:

 - Noisy neighbours